nwdaudt/rcp_east-australia-seabirds/scripts/README.md

 ***
 ## Full pipeline

-NOTE: Seabird raw data can not be publicly available at this moment (Oct 2023), so scripts '01'--'07' are here for the transparency of the process.
-Environmental data are all publicly available through the links provided in the manuscript.
+NOTE: Seabird raw data can not be publicly available at the moment, so scripts '01'--'07' are here for the transparency of the process.
+Environmental data are all publicly available through the links provided within the manuscript (see Table 1 in the main text).
 The gridded, tidied-up data after script '06' and '07' are available under `./data_out/`, which allows you to reproduce the main results.

 * **'00': R environment**
   - Sets up R environment by calling `renv::restore()`